yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   run rather than holding at one.

 ## Rough edges

+- **The FP16 engine is unmeasured.** The export works — `exact_arithmetic`'s
+  fp32 island needed casts at its edges, not the builder — but no FP16 engine has been built or timed, so the row is still empty.
+Accuracy at fp16 is measured and free; only the latency is missing.
+- **INT8 through TensorRT is unbuilt.** TensorRT 11 removed
+  `BuilderFlag.INT8` and the calibrator classes; precision now comes from quantize/dequantize nodes in the graph, which `nvidia-modelopt` inserts.
+The simulated INT8 in `quantize.py` prices the accuracy — unchanged at 8 bits — and says nothing about the speed.

 - **`nn.MultiheadAttention` blocks two of M4's three stages.** It holds 49% of
   the student's parameters and neither pruning nor quantization can reach them.